tonyalaribe/quickstatic/README.md

 ## Installation

-QuickStatic can only be installed using the command below (If you don't have Rust Caro installed already, you should read the [Cargo Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html)).
+QuickStatic can be installed using the `cargo` command below (if you don't have Rust Cargo installed already, you should read the [Cargo Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html)).

 ```
 cargo install quickstatic